-3.3.2 Positron Rate Estimation in Coincidence Mode
+3.3.3 Positron Rate Estimation in Coincidence Mode

-The background subtracted and normalized photon energy spectra observed using two NaI detectors for 3.00 ± 0.07 MeV positrons are shown in Figure 3.10.
-Figure 3.10 (a) and (b) are the background subtracted spectrum with no coincidence or energy cut.
-Figure 3.10 (c) and (d) illustrate events observed in coincidence and within a energy window of 511 ± 75 keV for both detectors.
-The measured positron rate using NaI detectors in coincidence mode was 0.25 Hz for 3.00 ± 0.07 MeV positrons when HRRL was operated at 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) macro pulse length.
+The background subtracted and normalized photon energy spectra observed using two NaI detectors for $3.00\pm0.07$ MeV positrons are shown in Figure 3.11.
+Figure 3.11 (a) and (b) are the background subtracted spectrum with no coincidence or energy cut.
+Figure 3.11 (c) and (d) illustrate events observed in coincidence and within a energy window of $511\pm75$ keV for both detectors.
+The measured positron rate using NaI detectors in coincidence mode was 0.25 Hz for $3.00\pm0.07$ MeV positrons when HRRL was operated at 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) macro pulse length.

-3.3.3 The Positron Production Runs
+3.3.4 The Positron Production Runs

 The annihilation target T2 is insertable into the beamline and placed inside a 6-way cross that has horizontal sides vacuum sealed with 1 mil stainless steel windows.
 Positrons intercepting T2 thermalise, annihilate, and produce 511 keV photon pairs back-to-back.
-These photons are detected by two NaI detectors facing T2 and shielded with Pb bricks as shown in Figure 3.11.
+These photons are detected by two NaI detectors facing T2 and shielded with Pb bricks as shown in Figure 3.12.
 The background was measured by retracting T2 thereby allowing positrons to exit the beamline and be absorbed by the beam dump.

-As shown in Figure 3.12, a 511 keV peak was observed (solid line) when T2 was in.
-A permanent dipole magnet was placed on the beamline after Q10 to deflect charged particles on the accelerator side preventing them from entering the shielded cell.
-The peak was not observed (dashed line) when T2 was in and the permanent magnet was used.
-The peak was also not observed (doted dashed line) when T2 and the permanent magnet were removed.
-Thus, one may argue that the observed peak is due to positrons annihilating in T2.
+As shown in Figure 3.13, a 511 keV peak was observed (solid line) when T2 was in.
+A permanent dipole magnet was placed on the beamline after Q10 to deflect

+Figure 3.10: The 511 keV peak observed using NaI detectors shifted when accelerator RF was on.
+The spectrum were taken with RF on (dotted line) and with RF off (dashed line).
+The solid line represents the photon spectrum created by 3 MeV positrons impinging on T2.

-Figure 3.10: Photon spectrum of NaI detectors after background subtraction created by 3 MeV positrons incident on T2. (a) and (b) are spectrum after background subtractions. (c) and (d) are the spectrum of events coincident in both detectors in 511 keV peaks.
+Figure 3.11: Photon spectrum of NaI detectors after background subtraction created by 3 MeV positrons incident on T2. (a) and (b) are spectrum after background subtractions. (c) and (d) are the spectrum of events coincident in both detectors in 511 keV peaks.

-Figure 3.11: Positron detection using T2 and NaI detectors.
+Figure 3.12: Positron detection using T2 and NaI detectors.